fkotsian/hypercard/README.md

 - Flashcard view is by flashcard (one card at a time, clean minimal view)
 - Set view is like Flickr - small, aligned card view, with hoverover displaying the question

+- Users can add anchors via a Google Image searchbar
+  - Searchbar defaults to their Question text
+  - Searchbar appears on the side, and as do images/images appear on a side div
+  - Clicking on an image pops up or selects its URL as the Card's Image property (pops up a confirm?)